 When a supplier sends an invoice for raw materials, the ERP system matches it with the original purchase order and records the liability in accounts payable.
 It tracks prepayments or early payment discounts if available.

 For instance, if a supplier offers a 2% discount for payment within 10 days, the system flags the opportunity and ensures prompt payment to capitalize on the discount.
-Days Payable Outstanding (DPO) and percentage of discounts taken become crucial KPIs for evaluating the efficiency of this process.
+Days Payable Outstanding formula (DPO) and percentage of discounts taken become crucial KPIs for evaluating the efficiency of this process.

 5. Customer invoice to receipt